lewiz-support/LMAC_CORE1/README.md

 # LMAC_CORE1

-Copyright (C) 2018-2019 LeWiz Communications, Inc.
+Copyright (C) 2018-2020 LeWiz Communications, Inc.

+-------- Aug 26, 2020
+To find the latest releases with FPGA implementation on Xilinx ZCU102 board please refer to the lmac1-dev branch on this site

 -------- July 09, 2020